adventures-in/projects_summary/README.md

 # Adventures-In
-Information for use across projects in the Adventures-In organisation.
+Information for projects in the Adventures-In organisation.

+Join us at a [Meetup](https://www.meetup.com/Adventures-in-Flutter-Firebase) or chat on our [Discourse](https://discourse.adventuresin.network/).

 ## Active Projects
 - [chat_app: A group effort to build a chat app and learn as we go.](https://github.com/Adventures-In/chat_app)